Blady-Com/gnoga/docs/user_guide.md

 bin/hello
 ```

-It will open a browser to http://127.0.0.1:8080
+When hello executes it will also open the default browser to http://127.0.0.1:8080

 ### A Singleton Application

 There are two basic application types in Gnoga, Singleton applications and Multi Connect applications.
 Singleton applications are ideal for desktop applications.
-They allow only a single connection and then exit when that connection is lost.
-Since the application will not be accessed in parallel by other connections there is no need to protect data except from parallel incoming events.
+They allow only a single connection and exit when that connection is lost.
+Since the application will not be accessed in parallel by other connections implementation is easier in that there is no need to protect data except from parallel incoming events from a single user.

-To demonstrate the use of a singleton application we will create a simple utility that will allow executing and display the results of a command to the operating system.
+To demonstrate the use of a singleton application we will create a simple utility that will allow executing and displaying the results of a command to the operating system.
 This example is purposely going to be a bit more complex to help demonstrate various UI concepts with in Gnoga.

 First let us generate the skeleton of our singleton application.